Lewis-Cyber-Defense/pilots-handbook/miscellaneous/getting-a-job.md

 - Always try to tailor your resume to what the job listing has in the description.
 If the job explicitly mentions `"Experience in creating security tools and understanding underlying programming languages (such as Python, C#, C/C++, Rust, Nim or similar)."`, you should not only be namedropping the languages that apply to you, but bringing up projects where you've applied those skills.
 One tip is to have a general resume for each type of job you're applying to, and then make a copy of your template to add or remove stuff as necessary.
 - With the tailoring in mind, you should frame your resume to tell the best narrative of why you should be employed there.
 You genuinely have to look at your resume and ask yourself what makes you different from anyone else you see at competitions or networking events, and how you can sell that.
 - Many companies use automatic scanners (aka ATS) to pick up on keywords and automatically filter on it.
 You can find sites that try to do this online to verify that the information being pulled out of your resume is the way you want it to be seen- don't want to miss out on opportunities because of a bad template
+- When writing bullets for your work experience, if possible, try and put metrics to what you do.
+Instead of saying "Handled various support tickets for campus students and staff", try to say "Handled 40-50 support tickets a week with a 90% satisfaction rate".
+If you don't have metrics, leaving it with the formula of "Action word --> stuff" is fine, but metrics are ideal.
 - The 1 page vs 2 page argument will exist until the end of time, and this will entirely depend on the company.
 I want to say in most cases (and this is coming from someone who is still very new), the companies that actually care about who you are will take the time to skim through 2 pages as long as the information you've included is worth including.
 If you're struggling to hit a page and a half or feel like you're adding fluff for the sake of making it longer, trim it down.
 Nobody will ever be upset at 1 page, but if you feel like you have enough to bring to the table and talk about with 2, I'd send it.

 ## The Interviews